 In most cases, a building permit will be required from a building surveyor.
 A building surveyor will review your building documentation closely before issuing a permit.
 The documentation required typically includes the engineering of the structure and the site plan, showing the buildings location.

-A class 10a building (shed, garage, carport, veranda or patio) can only be constructed without a building permit if it has a floor area under 10m2 and is no more than 3m high (or no more than 2.4m high with 1m of the boundary of your property).
-More information on building permit requirements can be found here: https://www.vba.vic.gov.au/consumers/permits/building-and-planning-permits
+A class 10a building (shed, garage, carport, veranda or patio) can only be constructed without a building permit if it has a floor area under 10m2 and is no more than 3m high (or no more than 2.4m high within 1m of the boundary of your property).

 Here at Melbourne Garages, we can assist you with your building permit application as part of your purchasing process.
 Whether you are applying as an owner builder, or using us as your licensed builders, please contact us to discuss further.